pauloaragao/pauloaragao/README.md

 📳 +55 79 99195-1185

- I’m currently working on [@bktelecom](https://www.linkedin.com/company/bk-telecomunica%C3%A7%C3%B5es) with DevOps, Docker, Git and Python.
+ I’m currently working on [@capgemini](https://www.linkedin.com/company/capgemini/) with Solution Architecture and Release Management.
 These are some of the technologies and tools that I work with:

 ## ⚡ Technologies
 ✅ Software Skills: